DanielOaks/drawref-backend/PLANNING.md

 - Admin
   - **Categories**
     - Create a category.
-    - Edit the metadata for a category (nude/clothed, type of pose, type of animal, etc).
+    - Edit the metadata for a category (type of pose, type of animal, etc).
   - **Images**
-    - Import one or more images from a local directory, with default credit/metadata.
+    - Import one or more images from a local directory on the server, with same credit/metadata applied to all images.
-    - Upload one or more images, with default credit/metadata.
+    - Upload one or more images to an S3 bucket, with same credit/metadata applied to all images.
     - Bulk edit the categories/metadata of images.
     - Bulk remove images from the site.
+  - **Misc**
+    - Import sample data.
 - User
   - **Authentication**
-    - Register with SSO.
-    - Login with SSO.
+    - Register/login with SSO.
   - **Drawing session**
     - Select category and metadata, or favourites.
-    - Select image intervals (including class-like session).
+    - Select image intervals (static or class-like session).
     - Start session.
     - Pause and resume session.
     - Favourite images.